 In my stash of craft supplies, I always have a variety of paper bags because they’re so versatile when crafting.
 They’re strong and sturdy, you can paint them and colour them, and best of all, you can scrunch and twist them into just about any shape you want.

 I’m actually really excited about this round-up!
-I started off wanting to share our paper bag crafts with you, and then I got poking around the internet looking for more to add to the collection, and HOLY MOLY!
-There are so many fab paper bag crafts out there!
+I started off wanting to share our own paper bag crafts with you, and then I got poking around the internet looking for more to add to the collection, and HOLY MOLY!
+There are a ton of fabulous paper bag crafts out there!
 I think of all the craft round-ups I’ve worked on over the years, this one has been the most fun to pull together!

 So without further ado, I bring you…